 This set of Cell Biology Multiple Choice Questions & Answers (MCQs) focuses on “Gene Expression Control – Post-translational Control”.

-1. Degradation of cellular proteins is carried out in _____________
+1. Degradation of cellular unwanted proteins is carried out in _________

 2. How many β-subunits are there in proteasomes?

 Explanation: In proteasomes, there are four polypeptide rings stacked one on top of the other and a cap attached at either side of the stack.
 The two central rings are β-subunits are the main site for proteolysis.

 3. Proteins that terminate in arginine are short-lived.